The Malta Individual Investor Programme (MIIP)

 Montenegro – Visa required for the U.S./Canada/U.K.

-All Caribbean passports require visa to enter the U.S. and Canada.
+All Caribbean passports require a visa to enter the U.S. and Canada.

 36: Which CBI programmes have minimum residency requirements?